kadena-community/kadena.js/packages/libs/client/NEW_README.md

   command, with the wallet only responsible for adding signatures.
 This is the recommended method if you are using the command builder from this library.

-Wallets typically have their own API for communicating with dApps.
-While you can directly use the wallet API, we've also developed wrapper functions for certain wallets to provide more convenience.
+Wallets typically have their own API for communicating with applications.
+You can use the API provided by the wallet, or, depending on the wallet, use one of the wallet-specific wrapper functions for convenience.

 ### Sign function interface

+The `sign` function can be used two ways:
-We follow one interface for wallet helpers, basically, there are two overloads of the sign functions.
-If you pass a single tx it returns the single signed (or partially signed) tx and if you pass a list of txs it returns the list of signed (or partially signed) txs.
+If you pass a single transaction to the function, it returns the single signed (or partially signed) transaction.
+If you pass a list of transactions to the function, it returns the list of signed (or partially signed) transactions.

 ```typescript
 interface ISignFunction {